cockroachdb/docs/v2.1/change-data-capture.md

 ### Create a changefeed connected to Kafka

-In this example, you'll set up a changefeed that is connected to a Kafka sink.
+In this example, you'll set up a changefeed for a single-node cluster that is connected to a Kafka sink.

 1. In a terminal window, start `cockroach`: